ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ## 6. Deploy Shopping Assistant

 This will create the deployment and service in your cluster for the Shopping Assistant we built earlier.

+Before deploying the Shopping Assistant service, you need to update the configuration to point to your running Llama.cpp server.

 ### Find the LLM Server Load Balancer IP**